JohnlyndelCastillo/portfolio-dev/README.md

+# Web Porfolio
+Hi I am Johnlyn delCastillo and this is my web portfolio development
-# portfolio-dev
+# Technologies Used
-Personal portfolio on development
+ - Vue.js
+ - Tailwind.css